softgroup-ios/UaCurrencyRate/README.md

 - Free USD,EUR,RUB and UAH currency rates.
 - Convertor for each currency.
-- Comparison currency rate with last rates
+- Comparison of currency rate with the previous one
 - Google map with selectable ATM or office and with further path creation
-- Nice and slowly minimalist design
+- Nice and minimalist design
-- Support all IOS device
+- Support all IOS devices

 ## DEMO